-- a) Outline a program of voluntary landscape mitigation works to be offered to the owners of dwellings existing on 8 July 2022 within 4 kilometres of any turbine excluding any dwellings within the Woolsthorpe Township Zone.
-This is to include a process for making offers to affected landowners to undertake landscaping on the landowner's land. - b) Provide: - Visual materials showing how the screen planting will reduce visual impact at the dwellings of participating landowners; - Details of planting or other treatments that will be used to reduce the visual impact of the wind turbines at each of the dwellings of the participating landowners; - Details of the plant species to be used, including the height and spread of plants at maturity; - A methodology for determining; - i.
-The type of landscaping treatments to be proposed.
+- a) Outline a program of voluntary landscape mitigation works to be offered to the owners of dwellings existing on 7 June 2016 within 4 kilometres of any turbine excluding any dwellings within the Woolsthorpe Township Zone.
+This is to include a process for making offers to affected landowners to undertake landscaping on the landowner's land. - b) Provide: - Details of planting or other treatments that will be used to reduce the visual impact of the wind turbines at the dwellings of the participating landowners; - Details of the plant species to be used, including the height and spread of plants at maturity; - A methodology for determining; - i.
+The type of landscaping treatments to be proposed. - ii.
+A timetable for establishing and maintaining the landscaping for at least two years. - c) Include a process for recording: - Offers that have been made to landowners. - Whether or not the offers are accepted. - Details of consultation with the land owner. - When and how offers are actioned following acceptance.

-- ii.
-A timetable for establishing and maintaining the landscaping for at least two years. - c) Include a process for recording: - Offers that have been made to landowners. - Whether or not the offers are accepted. - Details of consultation with the land owner. - When and how offers are actioned following acceptance. - d) Include a process for the preparation and provision of progress reports regarding the implementation of the endorsed Off-site Landscaping Program to be provided to the Minister for Planning annually, from when this document is endorsed and at other times on request. - 6.
-The endorsed Off-site Landscaping Program: - a) Must be implemented to the satisfaction of the Minister for Planning. - b) Must not be altered or modified without the written consent of the Minister for Planning. - 7.
-All access tracks associated with the wind farm must be constructed with local gravel and/or other surface material that will not unduly contrast with the landscape to the satisfaction of the Minister for Planning.
+- d) Include a process for the preparation and provision of progress reports regarding the implementation of the endorsed Off-site Landscaping Program to be provided to the Minister for Planning annually, from when this document is endorsed and at other times on request. - 6.
+The endorsed Off-site Landscaping Program: - a) Must be implemented to the satisfaction of the Minister for Planning. - b) Must not be altered or modified without the written consent of the Minister for Planning. - All access tracks associated with the wind farm must be constructed with local gravel and/or other surface material that will not unduly contrast with the landscape to the satisfaction of the Minister for Planning.